roey132/rds_db_demo/README.md

 ## Notes

 The dataset provided in `data/` originates from the Olist e-commerce public dataset.
 The Terraform configuration opens the RDS instance to the internet for demonstration purposes.
-In a production setting you should restrict access to specific IPs or networks.
+In a production setting you should restrict access to specific IPs or networks. link to data: https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce